Meruem292/Audentia/README.md

-# Firebase Studio
+# Audentia

-This is a NextJS starter in Firebase Studio.
+Welcome to Audentia, a Next.js app that rewards users for recycling.

 To get started, take a look at src/app/page.tsx.